Henrik Asheim: Party politics

 In 2007, Asheim was elected to Bærum municipal council.
 He was leader of the Norwegian Young Conservatives, the youth wing of the Conservative Party from 2008 to 2012.
 He had previously been deputy leader between 2007 and 2008.

 He was elected the leader of the Bærum Conservatives on 29 November 2021, defeating the incumbent Siw Wikan with 91 votes.
+He didn't seek re-election in 2023 and was succeeded by Haakon Christopher Sandven on 28 November.

 Following Jan Tore Sanner's announcement that he would step down as deputy leader, Asheim was among the favourites to succeed him, alongside Nikolai Astrup and Ine Eriksen Søreide.
 The latter later announced she wouldn't be seeking the deputy leadership, and Asheim was subsequently designated as first deputy leader on 17 February 2022.
 He was formally elected at the party conference on 3 April 2022.

 He announced his candidacy for the leadership of the party a month after Erna Solberg announced her resignation following the 2025 election.
 He did however say he would withdraw his candidacy should front runner Ine Eriksen Søreide also seek the leadership, which he ultimately did upon her candidacy announcement on 6 November.
+The party's election committee designated him to continue in his role as first deputy leader on 11 December, with Søreide as leader and Ola Svenneby as second deputy leader.
+The trio were formally elected at the party's extrodinary convention on 14 February 2026.